Technology, Institution, and Regional Growth: Evidence from Mineral Mining Industry in Industrializing Japan: Empirical Analysis

 A potential threat in the identification may be measurement errors in time-dimensional assignments.
-As explained in Section~\ref{sec:sec31}, mine data were surveyed in October 1931 (1936), whereas the Population Census was conducted in October 1930 (1935).
-Similarly, data on fetal death and infant mortality were obtained from the 1933 (1938) Vital Statistics.
-The lags in the matching allow me to consider the exposure durations.
-For instance, fetus miscarriages in 1933 (1938) were \textit{in utero} conceived in 1932 (1937), whereas their mothers should have been exposed to any shocks at the time of conception in 1932 (1937).
-The same argument can be applied to infant mortality: infants who passed away in 1933 (1938) were born at the beginning of 1932 (1937) at the earliest.
+As explained in Section~\ref{sec:sec_data1}, mine data were surveyed in October 1931 (1936), whereas the Population Census was conducted in October 1930 (1935).
+Generally, this lag concerning the censuses should not lead to a strong attenuation issue because the increments in the number of mining municipalities per year were considerably limited (Section~\ref{sec:sec_data1}).
+In turn, the data on fetal death and infant mortality were obtained from the 1933 (1938) Vital Statistics.
+The lags in the matching allow the consideration of the exposure durations.
+Thus, fetus miscarriages in 1933 (1938) were \textit{in utero} conceived in 1932 (1937), whereas their mothers should have been exposed to any shocks at the time of conception in 1932 (1937).
+The same argument can be applied to infant mortality.
+Infants who died in 1933 (1938) were born at the beginning of 1932 (1937) at the earliest.
 Therefore, they should have been \textit{in utero} in 1931 (1936).
 Consequently, the mining data that list the mines in October 1931 and 1936 may be reasonably matched with the health data of 1933 and 1938, respectively.
 However, one must be careful as there is still a one-year lag in matching with both the census and vital statistics datasets.
-This may lead to attenuation bias due to miss assignments in the time dimension, because the number of coal mines should be increased during that year.\footnote{Note that this sort of measurement error never overstate the estimates but causes attenuation.
-For instance, if a few treated (untreated) municipalities were regarded as the untreated (treated) municipalities, the impacts of mines shall be discounted.
+This may lead to attenuation bias due to miss assignments in the time dimension, because the number of coal mines should be increased during that year.\footnote{Note that this type of measurement error never overstates the estimates but causes attenuation.
+Thus, if a few treated (untreated) municipalities were regarded as the untreated (treated) municipalities, the impacts of mines shall be discounted.
 See Online Appendix~\ref{sec:app_me} for a brief explanation of this mechanism.}

-To deal with such potential issues, I consider the IV estimator using the exogenous variation in the geological stratum.
-In this IV approach, Equation ~\ref{eq1} is regarded as a structural form equation because the least-squares estimator ($\hat{\beta}$) is assumed to be attenuated by the measurement error in the exposure variable.
+To deal with such potential issues, the IV estimator is considered using the exogenous variation in the geological stratum.
+In this approach, equation ~\ref{eq1} is regarded as a structural form equation because the least-squares estimator ($\hat{\beta}$) is assumed to be attenuated by the measurement error in the exposure variable.
+The reduced-form equation for $\text{\textit{MineDeposit}}$ is designed as follows: